unvariance/collector/docs/nri-resctrl-plugin.md

 ## Overview

 The NRI resctrl plugin manages per-pod resctrl groups under `/sys/fs/resctrl` and assigns container tasks into the appropriate pod group.
-It emits concise, deduplicated events to report pod group state and reconciliation progress.
+It emits events to report pod group state and reconciliation progress.

 ## Event Model